gianpierreVelasquez/flutter_notes_app/README.md

 # flutter_notes_app
-Flutter app to save notes locally using sqflite for a lightweight database.
+App to save notes locally using sqflite for a lightweight database.